Amarinder writes to Sonia, expresses reservation over Sidhu as Punjab Cong chief | Politics

 - India

-Punjab Chief Minister Amarinder Singh is learnt to have written to Congress president Sonia Gandhi, expressing reservation over Navjot Singh Sidhu’s possible appointment as the state party chief.
-The Punjab CM is learnt to have mentioned that there could be an adverse impact on the party's prospects in the upcoming Assembly polls by ignoring the old guard, according to Congress sources.
+Punjab Chief Minister Amarinder Singh is learnt to have written to Congress president Sonia Gandhi on Friday expressing reservation over Navjot Singh Sidhu's possible appointment as the state party chief.

-In another development, Congress general secretary and in-charge of Punjab affairs at the AICC Harish Rawat is likely to meet Amarinder Singh in Chandigarh on Saturday.
+In another development, AICC general secretary and in-charge of Punjab affairs Harish Rawat is likely to arrive in Chandigarh to meet Amarinder Singh on Saturday even as suspense over the much-awaited announcement from the Congress high command on the resolution of the infighting in the party's state unit continues.

-Earlier in the day, Congress MP and senior party leader Manish Tewari gave details of the composition of the state's population, appearing to bat for a Hindu face for the post.
-There are reports that Sidhu is likely to be made the Punjab Congress chief.
-There is also talk of appointing two working presidents—a Dalit and a Hindu face to balance the caste equations.
-The names of minister Vijay Inder Singla and MP Santokh Chaudhary are doing rounds for the post of working presidents.
-But Amarinder expressed his displeasure over Sidhu being given a key post, said the sources.
+In a letter to Gandhi, Amarinder Singh is learnt to have mentioned that there could be an adverse impact on the party's prospects in the upcoming and crucial 2022 assembly polls by ignoring the old guard and other senior party leaders representing Hindu and Dalit communities, sources said.

+Sidhu, a former BJP MP, had joined the Congress ahead of the 2017 assembly polls.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)